HaxeFoundation/HaxeManual/output/HaxeManual/website/lf-externs.md

 This works because the return type of method `floor` is declared to be `Int`.

-The Haxe Standard Library comes with many externs for the Flash and Javascript target.
+The Haxe Standard Library comes with many externs for the Flash and JavaScript target.
 They allow accessing the native APIs in a type-safe manner and are instrumental for designing higher-level APIs.
 There are also externs for many popular native libraries on [haxelib](haxelib.md).

 The Flash, Java and C# targets allow direct inclusion of native libraries from [command line](compiler-usage.md).
 Target-specific details are explained in the respective sections of [Target Details](target-details.md).